TranThang-2804/blog/src/content/blog/ci/ci-agnostic.md

 ## IV.
 Solution

-So this blog I will present a term for you which will solve all of the problems above with **_CI AGNOSTIC_**.
+So this blog I will present a term for you which will address the problems above with **_CI AGNOSTIC_**.

 ### 1. What is CI Agnostic?

-CI Agnostic basically embracing the value of Containerization.
-Instead of leaving the CI declaration to CI Platform we do it by declaring the steps it gonna do in a container.
+CI agnosticism embraces containerization, shifting CI declarations from platform-specific configurations to isolated and standalone containerized environments.

 With the old traditional way:
 ![Traditional Way of doing CI](@assets/images/ci-agnostic/blog-ci-agnostic.png)